BatyaGG/Gaussian-Mixture-Models/README.md

 # Gaussian-Mixture-Models
-Python implementation of Gaussian Mixture Models(GMM) and Gaussian Mixture Regression(GMR) algorithms with examples and data files.
+Python implementation of Gaussian Mixture Regression(GMR) and Gaussian Mixture Model(GMM) algorithms with examples and data files.
 GMM is a soft clustering algorithm which considers data as finite gaussian distributions with unknown parameters.
 Current approach uses Expectation-Maximization(EM) algorithm to find gaussian states parameters.
 EM is an iterative algorithm which converges to true gaussian parameters and stopped by log-likelihood threshold or iteration number limit.
 To initialize gaussian parameters k-means clustering algorithm is used.
-After GMM is fitted, the model is used to fit GMR to retrieve output data by specified inputs.
+After GMM is fitted, the model is used to fit GMR to retrieve output features by time input.

 All math and concepts are referred mainly from the book: